nilscox/express-extra/docs/validation.md

 The `params` object can define several validation rules:

 - type (string): the value's type (if primitive)
-- required (boolean, default: false): throw a MissingFieldError if the value is undefined
+- required (boolean, default: false): throw a MissingValueError if the value is undefined
 - allowNull (boolean, default: false): accepts `null` as a valid value
 - defaultValue (any): set a default value if not provided
 - many (boolean, default: false): accepts an array as value